mrc-ide/wodin/README.md

 ## Usage and configuration

 You can install dependencies, build and run the app locally in one step using `./scripts/build-and-run.sh`.
 The app will be available at http://localhost:3000
-You may need to install typescript: `npm install -g typescript`
+You may need to install TypeScript: `npm install -g typescript`

 WODIN will be deployable as a docker image which can be mounted with custom configuration as follows: